gallettilance/magnificATS/INTRO/README.md

 The reason this method is effective is because a trip to the debugger, print statements in your code, unit tests, all require more time than simply typechecking.
 They all break your workflow and require you to have runnable code at every stage.
 This forces you to adopt a bottom up approach with no guarantees that the code you write will be needed later on.

 #### Example using Combinators

+It is important to distinguish the imprecise from the flexible.
+In some languages, functions are overloaded until they become extremely imprecise - it becomes extremely difficult to predict what the output will be for a given input.
+Think about applying the length function in Python to a 2D array.
+You can guess that the function will return the number of rows if you store your matrix in row major.
+But what if now you have a 3D array or an ND array.
+You can easily see that one dimension will be returned, the question is which one?
+This is because the length function has become imprecise.

+But some languages require you to be so precise about types and functions, it seems impossible to write code that can be reused in a different context.
+What I mean here is could be creating a different length function for every different object you encounter.
+Thus repeating a lot of code and being unproductive.
+So how can we consolidate precision and flexibility?

+The solution is [higher-order functions](http://ats-lang.github.io/DOCUMENT/INT2PROGINATS/HTML/INT2PROGINATS-BOOK-onechunk.html#higher-order-functions).
+They allow for great flexibility, and, with the use of templates, for great precision as well.
+They also provide a great foundation for mathematical/ formal reasoning about your program.

 ATS has a large combinator library that can make your code elegant and readable.
 Some of these combinators include